 The Breast and Cervical Cancer Program of Georgia has helped thousands of women gain access to vital breast cancer screening tools such as mammograms and clinical breast exams over the years.
-Specifically, during the 2007 calendar year, almost 22,000 women were provided a mammogram and/or CBE, and almost 200 breast cancers were detected through the program.
-Of those cancers, over 50 percent were considered invasive.
+Specifically, during the 2009 calendar year, almost 20,000 mammograms and over 21,000 CBEs were performed, and about 200 breast cancers were detected through the program.
+Of those cancers, half were considered invasive.

 Financial realities are an important limitation of the program, and BCCP cannot serve all women in need.
 Funding amounts fluctuate over time, and providers can only perform as many screenings as the money allows.
-The U.S. Census Bureau estimates that in 2007, the state of Georgia had approximately 147,000 uninsured women age 40-64 living below 200 percent of the federal poverty level (which coincides with the eligibility criteria for the Breast and Cervical Cancer Program).
-Thus, only about 15 percent of the eligible women in Georgia were able to take advantage of the screening and diagnostic services offered.
+The U.S. Census Bureau estimates that in 2009, Georgia had approximately 175,000 uninsured women age 40-64 living below 200 percent of the federal poverty level (coinciding with the eligibility criteria for the BCCP).
+Thus, only about 13 percent of the eligible women in Georgia were able to take advantage of the screening and diagnostic services offered.